Stay safe on the road

 Pedestrians

 - After walking to the bus stop, stand away from the road as you wait.
-See bus rules.
+See bus rules in Mesa Public Schools.

 - Walk on the left side of the road (against traffic), and watch for drivers making turns.